Christina Machamer

-Christina Machamer (born March 13, 1982) is an American chef who won in the fourth season of Fox Network's reality cooking show Hell's Kitchen.
+Christina Machamer (born March 13, 1982) is an American chef who won the fourth season of Fox Network's reality cooking show Hell's Kitchen.
 She was awarded the position of "senior sous chef" (not the executive chef position as promised) at Gordon Ramsay's then-new restaurant at The London West Hollywood, where she earned a $250,000 yearly salary.

 Early life

 Machamer, the daughter of Rick and Leasa Machamer, was born and raised in St. Louis and began working in restaurants at age 16.
 She graduated from Lafayette High School in 2000 and, after some time in college, dropped out of pre-law and decided that cooking was her calling in life.
 After an apprenticeship with chef Larry Forgione at An American Place, she began her formal training at Forest Park Community College in 2003.
 She moved on to The Culinary Institute of America in Hyde Park in spring 2006 and graduated on February 29, 2008.

 At the Culinary Institute, she graduated at the top of her class.